microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 ![chapter image](./images/genai_course_11[90].png)

 You've learned a fair bit so far in the previous lessons.
 However, we can improve further.
-Some things we can address are how we can get a more consistent response format to make it easier to work with the response down stream.
+Some things we can address are how we can get a more consistent response format to make it easier to work with the response downstream.
 Also, we might want to add data from other sources to further enrich our application.

-The above mentioned problems is what this chapter is looking to address.
+The above mentioned problems are what this chapter is looking to address.

 > **Video Coming Soon**